sda96/sda96/README.md

 Hi!:sunny: My name is ChangHyun Park.:smile:

 I'm graduated Dongguck University in Gyeongju.
-My major was statistics and now i'm studing Deep Learning.
+My major is statistics and i'm studing Deep Learning.

 I want to develop a game NPC who naturally co-op with player.
 So, i interested in natural language processing and chatbot.